History and exam

 inadequate or inappropriate insulin therapy

-Reduction in the net effective concentration of insulin leads to impaired carbohydrate, lipid, and ketone metabolism in DKA.
+Reduction in the net effective concentration of insulin leads to impaired carbohydrate, lipid, and ketone metabolism in diabetic ketoacidosis (DKA).
 Decreased insulin results in increased gluconeogenesis, accelerated glycogenolysis, and impaired glucose utilization by peripheral tissues.[1]

 infection

-The most common precipitating factor in DKA is infection.
+The most common precipitating factor for diabetic ketoacidosis (DKA) worldwide is infection, particularly urinary tract infection or pneumonia.[1][13]
 Increased counter-regulatory hormones, particularly epinephrine, as a systemic response to infection lead to insulin resistance, increased lipolysis, ketogenesis, and volume depletion, which may contribute to the development of hyperglycemic crises in patients with diabetes.[1]
+Coronavirus disease 2019 (COVID-19) infection has been associated with greater risk of DKA in both type 1 and type 2 ԁiabеtеs.[1]
+Several studies have reported DKA as the presentation of newly diagnosed type 1 diabetes during or after a COVID-19 infection.[4]
+The precise mechanisms for new onset diabetes in people with COVID-19 are not known.[4]

 myocardial infarction